-- Level 1 quoted market prices in active markets for identical assets or liabilities. - Level 2 -inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities
+- Level 1 quoted market prices in active markets for identical assets or liabilities. - Level 2 -inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices inactive markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities

 The Company's financial instruments consisted of cash, accounts receivable, prepaid expenses, accounts payable and accrued liabilities, and notes payable.
-The carrying amounts of the Company's financial instruments generally approximate their fair values at December 31, 2014 and 2013, due to the short term nature of these instruments.
+The carrying amounts of the Company's financial instruments generally approximate their fair values at December 31, 2015 and 2014, due to the short term nature of these instruments.

-The following are the major categories of liabilities measured at fair value on a recurring basis as of December 31, 2014 and December 31, 2013, significant other observable inputs (Level 2):
+The following are the major categories of liabilities measured at fair value on a recurring basis as of December 31, 2015 and December 31, 2014, significant other observable inputs (Level 2):

+I December

+December 31,

+31, 2015 2014

-Decem 20 - Deo cember 31, 2013 Conversion feature related to convertible debt (Level 2) \$ 0.00 \$ 0.00
+Conversion feature related to convertible debt (Level 2) \$ 0.00 : 0.00